AlpenglowTheme/alpenglow-theme/README.md

 Then, clone the repository using this command:

-    git clone https://github.com/Yabatadesign/afterglow-theme/ "Theme - Afterglow"
+    git clone https://github.com/Yabatadesign/afterglow-theme/ "Theme - Alpenglow"

 ### Manual installation

 * Download the [GitHub .zip](https://github.com/Yabatadesign/afterglow-theme/archive/master.zip)
-* Unzip the files and rename the folder to `Theme - Afterglow`
+* Unzip the files and rename the folder to `Theme - Alpenglow`
 * Find your `Packages` directory using the menu item  `Preferences -> Browse Packages...`
 * Copy the folder into your Sublime Text `Packages` directory.